Time series generation for option pricing on quantum computers using tensor network: Generative model using MPS

 which is equivalent to the KL divergence up to a constant.
 Thus, we adopt the negative log-likelihood as the objective function for training the MPS model.

-The training of tensor components in the MPS is conducted though the gradient descent technique.
+The training of tensor components in the MPS is conducted through the gradient descent technique.
 While in usual manner of the gradient descent whole tensor elements are simultaneously updated, in this work we take advantage of the sweeping algorithm as in \cite{han2018unsupervised}.
 In this algorithm, each of adjacent tensor component pairs is iteratively updated while the others unchanged, and the bond dimension between the components is automatically adjusted, which is an advantage compared with the usual gradient descent approach.
 This is in fact similar to the density matrix renormalization group (DMRG) algorithm.
-In the following, we explain above sweeping algorithm in our setting.

-Let us suppose that we are updating the $A^{(j)}$ and $A^{(j+1)}$.
-We first merge them into rank-4 tensors,
+For the full details of this update procedure, see Appendix \ref{sec:MPSUpdate}.